lpf32/drhcli/README.md

 ## Prerequisites

 You can run this tool in any places, even in local.
 However, you will need to have a SQS Queue and a DynamoDB table created before using the tool.
-DyanmoDB is used to store the replication status of each objects.
+DynamoDB is used to store the replication status of each objects, the partition key for DynamoDB must be `ObjectKey`

 If you need to provide AK/SK to accessing cloud service, you will need to set up a credential secure string in Amazon System Manager Parameter Store with a format as below